Watanyu37/Ros-navigation/README.md

 2. A mobile robot:
    - Differential drive (or omnidirectional drive-- extra points)
-   - about 0.5m (length) x 0.5m (width) x 1.0 (height) (Examples)
+   - About 0.5 m (length) x 0.5m (width) x 1.0 (height) (Examples)

 3. Map from Lidar sensor

 4. Autonomous navigation capability

+## Introduction

+A 2D navigation stack that takes in information from odometry, sensor streams, and a goal pose and outputs safe velocity commands that are sent to a mobile base.

-This repository contains a Robot Operating System (ROS) implementation of a skid-steer robot model for uses with the ROS navigation stack.
+This repository contains a Robot Operating System (ROS) implementation of a differential and omnidirectional robot model for uses with the ROS navigation stack.
-The model uses the Adaptive Monte Carlo Localisation (AMCL) method for localisation with the Elastic band planner method to navigate to goal locations.
+The model uses the Adaptive Monte Carlo localization (AMCL) algorithm  for localisation with the Dwa local planner method to navigate to goal locations.

 ![skid-steer robot model](images/skid-steer-bot.png)